 And soon, people could have another reason to come.

-The Watsonville City Council on Tuesday will hear a plan to add an outdoor rooftop cafe and meeting space to the upstairs portion of the library, which would include a seating area, a children’s play area and a classroom space where children could learn and adults could attend events and classes such as Zumba.
+The Watsonville City Council on Tuesday heard a plan to add an outdoor rooftop cafe and meeting space to the upstairs portion of the library, which would include a seating area, a children’s play area and a classroom space where children could learn and adults could attend events and classes such as Zumba.

 The space would include overhead lights and a TV.
 Coffee, tea and pastries would possibly be supplied by Cabrillo College’s culinary program.